AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/coupon-code-analysis.md

   * Metric: Average order value
   * Filter:
   * Customer's order number = 1
-  * Number of orders with this coupon &gt; 10
+  * Number of orders with this coupon > 10

 * Metric A: First time orders (FTO)
 * Metric B: Revenue from FTO